swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

-The original, experimental implementation of this feature included a protocol named`CustomExecutionTrait` which extended `Trait` and had roughly the same method requirement as the `TestExecuting` protocol proposed above.
+The original, experimental implementation of this feature included a protocol named`CustomExecutionTrait` which extended `Trait` and had roughly the same method requirement as the `TestScoping` protocol proposed above.
 This design worked, provided scoped access, and avoided the lengthy backtrace problem.

 After evaluating the design and usage of this SPI though, it seemed unfortunate to structure it as a sub-protocol of `Trait` because it means that the full capabilities of the trait system are spread across multiple protocols.
-In the proposed design, the ability to provide a test executor value is exposed via the main `Trait` protocol, and it relies on an associated type to conditionally opt-in to custom test behavior.
+In the proposed design, the ability to return a test scoping provider is exposed via the main `Trait` protocol, and it relies on an associated type to conditionally opt-in to custom test behavior.
 In other words, the proposed design expresses custom test behavior as just a _capability_ that a trait may have, rather than a distinct sub-type of trait.